ros-industrial/industrial_training/gh_pages/_source/session7/ROS1-ROS2-bridge.md

 ## Introduction

 This is a system integration exercise to demonstrate operation of the ROS1-ROS2 topic and service bridge.
-Using the bridge does not require anything different when developing either ROS1 or ROS2 software, so much of the required code is written in a template.
+Using the bridge does not require new techniques when developing either ROS1 or ROS2 software, so much of the required code is provided to you in a template workspace (`~/industrial_training/exercises/7.2/template_ws/src`).
+Instead, we will focus on developing code that interfaces with the `ros1_bridge` package.

-In this exercise, the ROS1 ARMarker message, which is the goal destination for the robot, must be communicated to the ROS2 application.
-Then, the ROS2 application needs to call a planner that only exists as a ROS1 package.
-Specifically, this exercise is calling the Descartes motion planner, as seen in exercise 4.1.
-On the ROS1 side, services are provided to generate motion plans and to execute them.
+In this exercise, the ROS1 `ARMarker` message, which is the goal destination for the robot, must be communicated to the ROS2 application.
+Then, the ROS2 application needs to use service clients to call a planner that only exists as a ROS1 package.
+Specifically, this exercise calls the Descartes motion planner as seen in Exercise 4.1.
+On the ROS1 side, service servers are provided to generate motion plans and to execute them.
 In order to use these custom services, the bridge needs to be compiled from source with the message definitions in the build environment, which is the bulk of the complexity in this exercise.